CatalaLang/catala-book/src/3-2-test-ci.md

 - **Test scopes** should be the main way to write tests that validate expectations on a given computation.
-This is the natural way to automate the `catala interpret --scope=TestXxx` commands we have been running so far.
+This is the natural way to automate the `catala interpret --scope=TestSomething` commands we have been running so far.
 - **Cli tests** provide a way to run custom catala commands and check their output.
 They make the computation output visible, and are sometimes useful for more specific needs, like ensuring the correct error is triggered in a given